dailystory/docs/articles/emails/index.md

 > You can also type or copy/paste in the email **From** address too.

 Use **Preview** to optionally write content shown when the email is previewed in your recipient's inbox.
 This enables you to control exactly what is seen when someone is previewing your email in their inbox.
 The preview may contain emojis and [personalization tags and scripts](https://docs.dailystory.com/personalization).
+This field is optional, but we strongly reccommend always utilizing the preview text feature to override the mail client deferring to the first few lines of your email.

 Once the required fields (Name, Subject and From) are complete, click the "Create Email" button to save the new email.